walidshaari/Kubernetes-Certified-Administrator/labs/kubeadm-cluster/CKA-Islamabad.md

 ## Quick tips

-* Ensure you are practicing using the right exam kubernetes version. as of  today, it is 1.21 and using the right
+* Ensure you are practicing against the right Kubernetes version.
+The exam environment is Kubernetes v1.35 as of September 2026; confirm the current version before you sit it and select the matching version in the documentation.
 ![k8s docs](../../images/k8s-docs.png)

 * Ensure you address the right namespace and cluster always